GRETSI-2025/GRETSI25_Label-Argent_Degree-corrected-block-model-une-nouvelle-approche-pour-linference/README.md

 Funke T, Becker T (2019) Stochastic block models: A comparison of variants and inference methods.
 PLoS ONE 14(4): e0215296. https://doi.org/10.1371/journal.pone.0215296

+available under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+The original code can be found at: https://github.com/funket/pysbm.

 They implement the stochastic block model variants from the following publications:

 - Karrer B, Newman ME.
 Stochastic blockmodels and community structure in networks.
 Physical Review E. 2011; 83(1):016107. https://doi.org/10.1103/PhysRevE.83.016107